Research at NPC

 Improving patient care through innovation

-At Northumbria Primary Care (NPC), we are committed to leading the way and being involved in a wide range of clinical research to ensure we continually help improve patient care and experience.
-We offer GP practices and patients the opportunity to take part in groundbreaking research that also helps to shape the future of primary care.
+At Northumbria Primary Care (NPC), we are committed to leading the way and being involved in a wide range of clinical research to continually improve patient care and experience.
+We offer GP practices and patients the opportunity to participate in groundbreaking research that also helps shape the future of primary care.

 Why research matters in primary care